jamestiotio/cse/pa/PA2/README.md

 In the list above, `<FILENAME>...` indicates one or more filenames.

 More commands coming soon!
 (Or maybe not so soon...)

+For all operations, commands and functionalities, the CP2 mode is assumed by default (since generally, CP2 is much faster than CP1, as shown in the following performance analysis and comparison section).

 During the initial AP handshake, the client will first download the server's CA-signed public key certificate (and put it inside `download/`), and then the server will download the client's public key (and put it inside `upload/`).